krahets/hello-algo/en/docs/chapter_preface/about_the_book.md

 The code review work for this book was completed by coderonion, curtishd, Gonglja, gvenusleo, hpstory, justin-tse, khoaxuantu, krahets, night-cruise, nuomi1, Reanon and rongyi (in alphabetical order).
 Thanks to them for the time and effort they put in; they helped keep the code consistent and standardized across the different language versions.

-The Traditional Chinese version of this book was reviewed by Shyam-Chen and Dr-XYZ, the English version was reviewed by yuelinxin, K3v123, QiLOL, Phoenix0415, SamJin98, yanedie, RafaelCaso, pengchzn, thomasq0 and magentaqin, and the Japanese edition was reviewed by eltociear.
-Thanks to their continued contributions, this book is able to serve a broader readership, and we are deeply grateful to them.
+The English version of this book was reviewed by yuelinxin, K3v123, magentaqin, QiLOL, Phoenix0415, SamJin98, yanedie, RafaelCaso, pengchzn and thomasq0; the Japanese version was reviewed by eltociear; the Russian version was reviewed by И. А. Шевкун and Yuyan Huang; and the Traditional Chinese version was reviewed by Shyam-Chen and Dr-XYZ.
+Thanks to their contributions, this book is able to serve a broader readership, and we are deeply grateful to them.

 The ePub ebook generation tool for this book was developed by zhongfq.
 We thank him for his contribution, which provides readers with a more flexible way to read.